Paul YuknewiczBoris Scholl

 Figure 3 Service Configuration Files

-Instead, you need to specify a Windows Azure storage account in the connection string to match the target environment in Windows Azure.
+Instead, you need to specify an Azure storage account in the connection string to match the target environment in Azure.
 This is where the multiple configurations feature comes in handy.
 You can define settings such as connection strings in the Settings section of the role designer.
 Here you can add a new setting of type Connection string and call it, for example, “MyConnectionString.”

 Next, you enter the connection string you want to use for your published app.
 To do that, you need to switch the service configuration setting (shown in Figure3) to Cloud and bring up the Storage Account Connection String builder again, as shown in Figure 4.